Aditya-Darshan-G/Github-actions-schedule-cron/README.md

 Repo was created as part of a question in the Assignment 2 of the Tools in Data Science Course.

-The repo is scheduled to run at 12 AM on the first of the month.
+The action is scheduled to run at 12 AM on the first of the month.